Azure/azure-sdk-for-java/sdk/agrifood/azure-verticals-agrifood-farming/README.md

 Use FarmBeats client library for Python to do the following.

-- Create & update farmers, farms, fields, seasonal fields and boundaries.
+- Create & update parties, farms, fields, seasonal fields and boundaries.
 - Ingest satellite and weather data for areas of interest.
 - Ingest farm operations data covering tilling, planting, harvesting and application of farm inputs.